ties2/ComputerVision-DataScience-Master/lectures/machine learning/Supervised Machine Learning: Regression and Classification.markdown

 |Negative Slope	|Increasing W makes the cost J decrease.	|Increase W to move downhill.
 |Near Zero	|You are at or near the optimal minimum.	|Stop or take tiny steps.

+---

+## Learning Rate

+The Learning Rate (α) is arguably the most critical hyperparameter in Gradient Descent and all of deep learning.
+It dictates the magnitude of the step the optimization algorithm takes toward the minimum of the cost function.

+### What is the Learning Rate?
+In the Gradient Descent update formula:

+New Parameter=Old Parameter−(α×Gradient)

+The learning rate (α) is the scalar value that scales the Gradient.
+It determines how quickly or slowly the model updates its weights based on the calculated error.

+The Trade-Off: Too High vs. Too Low
+Choosing the right learning rate is a critical balancing act:

+1. Learning Rate is Too Large (High α)

+* Effect: The algorithm takes massive steps downhill.

+* Problem: It will likely overshoot the minimum, jumping back and forth across the optimal value without ever settling, leading to instability, divergence, or wildly fluctuating loss.

+2. Learning Rate is Too Small (Low α)

+* Effect: The algorithm takes tiny, cautious steps downhill.

+* Problem: The model will take an extremely long time to converge (reach the minimum), wasting significant computational resources.
+It can also get stuck in a poor local minimum.

+3. Just Right

+* Effect: The algorithm takes progressively smaller, efficient steps, allowing it to rapidly descend the steepest parts of the curve and then gently settle precisely at the minimum.

+* In summary, the Learning Rate is the "speed dial" for your model's learning process.
+Finding the optimal value is essential for efficient and successful training.